-International Bonds Issuance Costs: Current: Ch\$589 million, Non-Current: Ch\$5,476 million.
+International Bonds Issuance Costs: Current: Ch\$604 million, Non-Current: Ch\$7,152 million.

-In order to protect the Company from the effects on results due to the volatility of the Brazilian real against the U.S. dollar (bond due 2023), we have entered into currency swaps that cover 99% of our dollar-denominated financial obligations, thereby mitigating our exchange rate exposure.
-Additionally, to protect the Company from the effects on results due to the volatility of the Chilean peso against the U.S. dollar (bond due 2023 and bond due 2050), derivatives have been contracted (cross currency swaps) to fully redenominate the US dollar-denominated financial obligations to UF's.
+In order to protect the Company from the effects on results due to the volatility of the Brazilian real against the CHF Swiss franc (CHF\$170 million of Senior Notes in the Swiss market), we have entered into currency swaps that cover 100% of our Swiss franc-denominated financial obligations, thereby mitigating our exchange rate exposure.
+Additionally, to protect the Company from the effects on results due to the volatility of the Chilean peso against the U.S. dollar (bond due 2050), derivatives have been contracted (cross currency swaps) to fully redenominate the US dollar-denominated financial obligations to UF's.

-As of December 31, 2022, the Company's net exposure to existing assets and liabilities in foreign currencies, discounting our derivatives contracts, was Ch\$13,158 million.
+As of December 31, 2023, the Company's net exposure to existing assets and liabilities in foreign currencies, discounting our derivatives contracts, was Ch\$3,314 million.